Calama, Chile: What to pack, what to wear, and when to go [2024]

 Voltage step down adapter

-A plug adapter that supports outlet types C and L. Take care to choose the correct type.
-A lot of adapters for sale now are just plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and L. Take care to find the right type.
+Most adapters that you can buy are simply plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most countries.

 Power bank for devices